slyman1234/laravel-quickbooksdestop/README.md

     composer require "consolibyte/quickbooks:dev-master"

-Then require the this using :
+Then require this package using :

     composer require sylvester/quickbooks

+Next add the below to your  .env